numfocus/gsoc/2017/proposals/patni-harshit.md

 ### About Me

 I am a sphomore at International Institute of Information Technology, Hyderabad majoring in Computer Science.
-I have been intermediate proficiency in Python and have worked on several projects with it.
+I have intermediate proficiency in Python and have worked on several projects with it.
 I am also an active contributor of Matplotlib for some time.

 ### Contact